Blog

 Zapier charges by "tasks."
 Every action in a workflow is a task.
 A workflow with 5 steps that runs 100 times a day uses 500 tasks per day.
 That is 15,000 per month.

-n8n self-hosted costs: the server.
-For me, that is a Hetzner VPS for 7 EUR per month.
-All workflows run on it.
-No matter how many.
-No matter how often.
-No task limits, no operations limits.
+n8n self-hosted costs the server.
+For me, that is the Hetzner VPS for 7 EUR per month.
+All workflows run on it, no matter how many, no matter how often.

 For context: in one client project, I have 15+ workflows running that fire on every CRM event.
 Dozens of executions per day.
 On Zapier, I would be at several hundred dollars per month.
-On n8n: 7 EUR.
+On n8n, I pay 7 EUR.
+Over a year, that saves this client over 10,000 EUR compared to HubSpot Professional Workflows, documented in a case study.
+If you want to know what such a setup looks like in practice: I build these workflow automations as a core service.

 The HubSpot Question